 Wat Rong Khun (The White Temple)

-Whenever you do a search for temples of Thailand, I guarantee that the white temple will appear, making it one of the most recognisable places to visit in the whole of the country.
+Whenever you do a search for temples in Thailand, I guarantee that the white temple will appear, making it one of the most recognisable places to visit in the whole of the country.

 Different from many other temples in Thailand, this is not so much a place of worship but a contemporary work of art.
 Designed and constructed by Chalermchai Kositpipat it was opened to the public in 1997, Wat Rong Khun is perhaps the most unconventional temple we have ever visited.